dabana/VuePress-KCJsummercamp/docs/day1.md

 At this age the presentations have to be really simple.
 Just with a round with the ball is enough to do a quick introduction.
 The rope game was interesting but you have to have the right width and start from really close to have success.
 At this age the simpler the better.

+The HAKA warrior dance was a success with big and small kids.
+This wrrior dance bonds and give energy whenever you need it.
+Please ask us the real moves :)

 2. **Coding**

 We have seen that ArtBit was a better option than microbit at early age becaue of it's simplicity and faster interaction.
 Just the fact of seeying live what you are doing makes a big difference.
 We started designing very simple pixel art drawings and with an introduction to buttons and sensors like onshake.